AMDHome/dns_notify/README.md

 **-e**: Email Override.
 This flag will override all email preferences stored In the checklist.
 All emails will be sent to the specified address.
 The sysadmins specified in the CheckList will not recieve an email.
 This flag will have no effect if the No Email flag (-n) is specified
 **-h**: Help: Prints out this help screen
 **-n**: No Email: Will not send any emails out.
-It will just print the email that would've been sent onto the screen **-v**: Verbose mode: Prints out all command outputs"
+It will just print the email that would've been sent onto the screen **-t**: No TTL: Enabling this flag will omit the TTL from any DNS checks.
+Use this if checking DNSs that arent on the specified DNS server.
+**-v**: Verbose mode: Prints out all command outputs"

 ## Updating DNS entries